 XVM failover v2 requires that the RAID be configured in AVT mode.
-AIX also requires a SANshare license; see "SANshare and XVM Failover V2 for AIX" on page 32.
+AIX also requires a SANshare license; see "Storage Partitioning and XVM Failover V2 for AIX" on page 33.

-To configure failover v2, you must create and edit the /etc/failover2.conf file.
-The easiest method to generate a default failover2.conf file is to run the following command:
+To configure failover v2, you must create and edit the failover2.conf file.
+For more information, see the comments in the failover2.conf file on a CXFS